-Barrington School currently has four classes.
+Barrington School currently has five and a half classes.
 There are seven year groups in a Primary School, Key Stage 1 (pupils aged 4 to 7 years) and Key Stage 2 (pupils aged 7 to 11 years.)
-This means that most children will be taught in mixed age classes.
-Key Stage One are organised into two classes with a maximum of 30 pupils in each.
-The remaining two classes will contain Key Stage Two pupils.
-As the children move through the school, they will inevitably spend more than one year in some classes.
+This means that many children will be taught in mixed age classes.
+Key Stage One are organised into three classes with a maximum of 30 pupils in each.
+The remaining two classes will contain Key Stage Two pupils, in September the year 6 children will be taught as a separate group in the mornings.
+As the children move through the school, they may spend more than one year in some classes.
 Class composition is carefully considered and criteria such as age, maturity and ability are used to make a professional judgement regarding the best class groupings.

-As the school grows over the next few years, we will gradually move from having four classes to having up to seven, one class per year group.
+As the school grows over the next few years, we will gradually move to having up to seven classes, one class per year group.
 However, this growth will happen gradually as families move into the new houses.